Tongue: Taste

 Chemicals that stimulate taste receptor cells are known as tastants.
 Once a tastant is dissolved in saliva, it can make contact with the plasma membrane of the gustatory hairs, which are the sites of taste transduction.

 The tongue is equipped with many taste buds on its dorsal surface, and each taste bud is equipped with taste receptor cells that can sense particular classes of tastes.
 Distinct types of taste receptor cells respectively detect substances that are sweet, bitter, salty, sour, spicy, or taste of umami.
 Umami receptor cells are the least understood and accordingly are the type most intensively under research.
-Tongue map is a myth that is widely taught in schools.
+There is a common misconception that different sections of the tongue are exclusively responsible for different basic tastes.
+Although widely taught in schools in the form of the tongue map, this is incorrect; all taste sensations come from all regions of the tongue, although certain parts are more sensitive to certain tastes.

 Mastication

 The tongue is an important accessory organ in the digestive system.
 The tongue is used for crushing food against the hard palate, during mastication and manipulation of food for softening prior to swallowing.
 The epithelium on the tongue's upper, or dorsal surface is keratinised.
 Consequently, the tongue can grind against the hard palate without being itself damaged or irritated.